 See The Change USA suggests a new approach for rapid development of S&E professionals focusing on:

-Introducing Physics and Computer Programming as Separate Subjects in Middle Schools.
+Introducing Physics as Separate Subjects in Middle Schools.

 - Physics is the most fundamental science discipline.
 It is the science that leads to all other sciences.
 Understanding key areas of physics (Mechanics, Material Structure, Electricity and Magnetism, Optics, Nuclear & Anatomic Physics, and Modern Physics) allows the deepest understanding of how the world around us works, and develops a foundation for strong analytical and research skills.
 Many amazing initiatives have been launched to spark curiosity and excitement about science.
 Studying physics turns excitement into real knowledge and ensures there are enough qualified graduates to fill in critical engineering positions: mechanical engineers, electrical engineers, and others.
 Connecting physics with computer programming, mathematics, chemistry, and biology completes the full package required to succeed in college and beyond.